5 Ways to Deliver Amazing Customer Service That Creates Repeat Customers

 My team respond to all customer service emails at least twice a day including weekends.
 This makes sure that any urgent requests are handled quickly, but also that the customer feels valued and appreciated.
 If there is a delay in getting them the information they need, it's good practice to let them know about the delay and provide an estimated time for when you will get back in touch with them.

-Customers who feel informed are happy.
+Customers who feel informed are happy and become repeat customers.
 Customers who feel ignored or given minimal or no information generally feel they are being brushed off and get annoyed.

 Always respond as quickly as possible.